 Finally, computational requirements for decision trees are lower than the other two algorithms.
-The Random Forest algorithm comes from the decision tree family of models.
-The Random Forest model is highly generalizable within the drivers' parameters.
-Decision trees are non-parametric and use logic to branch at different values within the independent variables to best fit the classification (Quinlan 1986).
-By creating numerous trees and democratizing the decision, ensemble classifiers reduce overfitting of the final model while maintaining accuracy (Breiman 2001).
+The random forest algorithm comes from the decision tree family of models.
+The random forest model is highly generalizable within the drivers' parameters.
+Decision trees are non-parametric and use logic to branch at different values within the independent variables to best fit the classification (Quinlan, 1986).
+By creating numerous trees and democratizing the decision, ensemble classifiers reduce overfitting of the final model while maintaining accuracy (Breiman, 2001).
 Each tree is given a random subsample of the independent variables to predict the dependent variable.
 These ensemble classifiers are computationally efficient and maintain a high degree of sensitivity (Belgiu and Drăgut, 2016).
-Random forests are capable of identifying interactions between 90 independent variables and the dependent variable regardless of the effect size (Upstill-Goddard et al., 2013).
+Random forests are capable of identifying interactions between independent variables and the dependent variable regardless of the effect size (Upstill-Goddard et al., 2013).

-3 Methods and Materials
+3 Methods and materials

-3.1 Study Area
+3.1 Study area

-We use the USGS Watershed Boundary Dataset to delineate a region encompassing thirteen Hydrologic Unit Code (HUC) 8-digit watersheds that drain to Galveston Bay and the intercoastal waterway, as well as the Lower Trinity and Brazos Rivers 95 and the San Bernard River (Figure 1).
-The resulting study area encompasses 28,000 km2 and includes two economic population centers: the Houston-Woodlands-Sugar Land Area, also known as Greater Houston, home to 4.8 million people and the Beaumont-Port Arthur-Orange Area, also known as the Golden Triangle, home to 0.4 million people (Bureau 2019).
-Including rural areas, the total population of the study region is estimated to be around 8 million, accounting for around 25% of the population of Texas (Bureau, 2019).
+We use the US Geological Survey (USGS) Watershed Boundary Dataset to delineate a region encompassing 13 eight-digit hydrologic unit code (HUC) watersheds that drain to Galveston Bay and the intercoastal waterway as well as the lower Trinity and Brazos rivers and the San Bernard River (Fig. 1).
+The resulting study area encompasses 28 000 km2 and includes two economic population centers: the Houston-Woodlands-Sugar Land area, also known as Greater Houston, home to 4.7 million people and the Beaumont-Port Arthur-Orange Area, also known as the Golden Triangle, home to 0.39 million people (Bureau, 2019).
+Including rural areas, the total population of the study region is estimated to be around 8 million, accounting for around 25 % of the population of Texas (Bureau, 2019).

-The region is prone to damaging flood events, resulting in \$16.8 billion in insured loss between 1976 and 2017 across 184,826 insurace claims.
-Predominately clay soils and low topographic relief coupled with extreme precipitation results in wide and shallow floodplains.
-Regional flood events are driven by several dominant mechanisms, including mesoscale convective systems (MCS) and tropical cyclones (Van Oldenborgh et al., 2017).
-Recent examples of MCS-driven events include the

-- Memorial Day Flood (2015), Tax Day and Louisiana-Texas Floods (2016).
-Several stalled tropical cyclones, including Tropical 105 Storms Claudette (1979), Allison (2001), and Hurricane Harvey (2017), have also resulted in record-setting precipitation.
-Frequency estimates of tropical cyclone landfall range from once every nine years in the eastern part of the study region to once every nineteen years in the southwest part of the region (NHC 2015).
+The region is prone to damaging flood events, resulting in USD 16.8 billion in insured loss between 1976 and 2017 across 184 826 insurance claims.
+Predominately clay soils and low topographic relief coupled with extreme precipitation result in wide and shallow floodplains.
+Regional flood events are driven by several dominant mechanisms, including mesoscale convective systems (MCSs) and tropical cyclones (Van Oldenborgh et al., 2017).
+Recent examples of MCSdriven events include the Memorial Day Flood (2015) and the Tax Day and Louisiana-Texas floods (2016).
+Several stalled tropical cyclones, including tropical storms Claudette (1979) and Allison (2001) and Hurricane Harvey (2017), have also resulted in record-setting precipitation.
+Frequency estimates of tropical cyclone landfall range from once every 9 years in the eastern part of the study region to once every 19 years in the southwest part of the region (NHC, 2015).
 Historical storm surge ranges as high as 6 m along the coast.
-Notable surge events include the Galveston Hurricanes (1900, 1915), Hurricane Carla (1961), and Hurricane Ike - (2008).
-Several previous studies have demonstrated that flood hazards are not well-represented by the FEMA SFHA (Highfield 110 et al., 2013; Brody et al., 2013; Blessing et al., 2017), suggesting a large proportion of the population along the Texas coast are not only vulnerable to flooding, but the decision makers lack the information to properly account for it.
+Notable surge events include the Galveston hurricanes (1900, 1915), Hurricane Carla (1961), and Hurricane Ike (2008).
+Several previous studies have demonstrated that flood hazards are not well represented by the FEMA SFHA (Highfield et al., 2013; Brody et al., 2013; Blessing et al., 2017), suggesting a large proportion of the population along the Texas coast is not only vulnerable to flooding, but the decision makers lack the information to properly account for it.

-Data Collection 3.2
+3.2 Data collection

-3.2.1 NFIP Claims
+3.2.1 NFIP claims